 Vanderbilt Peabody College of education and human development is dedicated to turning research into practical solutions that improve education policy and practice.
 Through hands-on learning opportunities and expert faculty, we prepare educators to drive evidence-based improvements in teaching and learning nationwide and beyond.

-- challenging our graduate education students to enter the field ready to make a real difference in the field of education,
+- challenging our graduate students to enter the field ready to make a real difference in the field of education

-- providing guidance and mentorship so that you can secure your dream career upon graduation,
+- providing guidance and mentorship so that students can secure their dream career upon graduation

-- focusing on your growth as an education policy and practice professional, equipping you with the tools to shape policies that improve student outcomes and support long-term academic success.
+- focusing on students’ growth as education policy and practice professionals, equipping them with the tools to shape policies that improve learner outcomes and support long-term academic success

 If you’re ready to learn how to enhance humankind through data-driven education practices, you’re in the right place.
 We invite you to request more information; we will connect you with an admissions professional who can answer your questions about choosing a transformative graduate education degree at Peabody College.
 You may also take this opportunity to review our admissions requirements and start your online application today.